 Simmering throughout 2011, the robust FCPA reform debate can now be divided into a number of distinct drafting and public policy battle fields.

-Jury selection in the FCPA trial of John O'Shea is scheduled to start in Houston on October 25.
+Jury selection in John O'Shea's trial is scheduled to start on January 11.